Updated menu, celeb collaborations, pump McDonald's sales

-McDonald’s U.S. sales roared back in the third quarter on new menu items and attention-grabbing celebrity collaborations.
+McDonald’s U.S. sales roared back in the third quarter with new menu items and attention-grabbing celebrity collaborations.

+And the burger giant says more is coming.
+In a virtual meeting for investors Monday, McDonald's said a much-anticipated crispy chicken sandwich with pickles — an answer to competitors like Popeye's and Chick-fil-A — will go on sale in the U.S. early next year.
+The company also plans to test McPlant, a plant-based burger, next year.

+McDonald's wouldn't say who might supply the plant-based burger.
+McDonald's tested pea protein-based patties from California-based Beyond Meat at Canadian restaurants earlier this year, but it ended the trial in April.

 McDonald’s same-store sales — or sales at locations open at least a year — jumped 4.6% in the U.S. Customer traffic fell, but when diners came, they spent more on larger group orders.
 Dinner was particularly strong, McDonald’s said, but other times of day were elevated as well.

+“We’re going to be thoughtful and judicious as we add back to our menu," said Joe Erlinger, McDonald's U.S. president.

+The new chicken sandwich, for example, will replace a smaller, less popular one.
+And meal promotions with celebrities like Scott — and, more recently, Colombian singer J Blevin — feature core items that have been on McDonald's menu for decades.

+The $6 Scott meal, for example, includes a Quarter Pounder, fries and a Sprite.
 The meal promotion with Scott, introduced in September, was the first time McDonald’s featured a celebrity’s name on its menu since a Michael Jordan-branded meal deal in 1992.
-For $6, customers could order Scott's favorite meal: a Quarter Pounder, fries and a Sprite.
-Scott’s Cactus Jack brand also designed clothes for McDonald’s employees.

 McDonald's also got a lift from the September introduction of spicy McNuggets.
-It was the first time the company had introduced a new style since McNuggets debuted in 1983.
+It was the first time the company had introduced a new flavor since McNuggets debuted in 1983.

-Globally, McDonald's same-store sales fell 2.2%, with sales increases in Japan and Australia offset by declines in China, Europe and Latin America.
-Still, that was significantly better than the 24% drop the company saw in the second quarter.

 Third quarter net income rose 10% to $1.8 billion.
 Earnings, adjusted for one-time items, were $2.22 per share.